-The actuarial assessment of the Scheme's projected liability, when matched against the reserving level, showed a 2% decrease in the long term funding ratio from 104.5% to 102.9%, giving the Board of Trustees comfort that the Scheme Strategy withstood the immediate 2020 Covid-19 risk.
-It is not anticipated that any significant changes will be required in 2021.
-The Scheme will remain vigilant in monitoring and reviewing the progression of the pandemic and its long term consequences on the Scheme.
+A lower than budgeted 2022 claims experience has informed a lower level of budgeted future claims, resulting in an increased long term funding ratio from 120.3% to 133.7%.
+The Board of Trustees has comfort that, as claims normalise, the Scheme strategy will not require any significant changes in 2023.
+The Scheme will remain vigilant in monitoring and reviewing the progression of the pandemic, the resulting normalised level of claims cost experience post-pandemic and its long term consequences on the Scheme.

-4. SCHEME STRATEGY
+4. Scheme strategy